synanetics/synfhir-store/README.md

 ## Pre-requisites

+### Git
+If you haven't already got it, then please install [git](https://www.git-scm.com).
+If you prefer, you can install the [github desktop client](https://desktop.github.com)...
+NOTE: Other git clients are available!

 ### Docker
 Docker is required to run ROQR.
 There are lots of documents which describe the installation of [Docker Desktop](https://www.docker.com/products/docker-desktop) and this is all that is needed to run the server on your local machine.